 What is it?

-- Elderly patients require fewer calories but continue to require adequate nutritional support.
-They are often less able to absorb nutrients due in part to decreased stomach acid production and are more likely to have one or more chronic ailments that may affect their nutritional status.
-At the same time, they may have more difficulty preparing meals and may have less access to a variety of nutritious foods.
-Older patients also frequently eat less due to a decreased appetite, decreased sense of smell and/or mechanical difficulties with chewing or swallowing.
+- Elderly patients require fewer calories but they still need to ingest an adequate amount of food and nutrients.
+They are often less able to absorb nutrients (in part because of decreased stomach acid production) and they are more likely to have one or more chronic ailments that may affect their nutritional status.
+They may also have more difficulty preparing meals and less access to a variety of nutritious foods.
+Older patients also frequently eat less due to a decreased appetite, a decreased sense of smell, and/or difficulties with chewing or swallowing.